softloud/questionability/README.md

 ## minimal representations of core results

-The goal is to explore **minimal representations that faithfully align with the experiment's core results**, not find the perfect sampling technique or predict analyst behaviour.
+The goal is to explore **minimal representations that faithfully align with the experiment's core results, privileging interpretability**.

 ## graph visualisations